grange85/ahfow-www/_posts/2017/2017-01-09-a-head-full-of-wishes-review-of-the-year-2017.md

 <p>&hellip; and thanks to the <a href="https://archive.org/donate/">Internet Archive</a> Wayback Machine <a href="http://www.fullofwishes.co.uk/2016/12/20/my-favourite-galaxie-500-covers-7-rainer-maria-hearing-voices/">I found a video I thought I'd lost forever</a>.</p>

 <h2>&hellip; and on to 2017!</h2>
-<p>And that was it - another busy year - thanks to Dean and Damon and Naomi for keeping on doing amazing things and keeping me in a near full time hobby.
+<p>And that was it - another busy year - thanks to Dean and Damon & Naomi for keeping on doing amazing things and keeping me in a near full time hobby.
 Thanks to all the brilliant fans who I'm proud to be one of - who make being fans of Galaxie 500, Luna and Damon & Naomi (&c.) a wonderful thing to be a part of.</p>
 <p>2017 will see Damon's book, hopefully the much hinted at Luna covers album and/or Dean's album of "cowboy songs" with Cheval Sombre.
 And with any luck more gigs to go to and fans to hang with.</p>
 <p>It's been a blast - thank you all so much!</p>
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/grange85/30179539435/" title="Loitering in the fans room backstage at the o2 Academy"><img src="https://c4.staticflickr.com/6/5676/30179539435_f0e7564aaa_c.jpg" width="800" height="800" alt="Loitering in the fans room backstage at the o2 Academy"></a>